NSCA vs ACSM 2026 — what changed

 What about peaking and deload weeks?

 Both have their own row in the goal selector.
 Deload runs 50–70% with low volume and high RIR (4–6) — intentionally easy work to dissipate accumulated fatigue.
 Peaking runs 85–97.5% with low volume and low RIR (0–2) — heavy singles in the days/weeks before a tested 1RM attempt.
-Both NSCA and ACSM 2026 endorse periodic deloads; both treat peaking as a phase-specific protocol rather than steady-state programming.
+Periodic deloads are NSCA-style programming methodology + StrengthMath default — ACSM 2026 doesn't directly endorse periodic deloads (its public summary notes complex periodization didn't consistently affect average healthy-adult outcomes).
+Peaking is treated by both NSCA and ACSM 2026 as a phase-specific protocol rather than steady-state programming.

 By Jimmy L Wu.
 NSCA bands from “Essentials of Strength Training and Conditioning” (4th ed.).
 ACSM 2026 updates from ACSM's 2026 Position Stand on Resistance Training.
 Both framings are surfaced; the calculator highlights NSCA traditional in the load table because it's the field-default for written programs, with ACSM 2026 as a callout where it differs materially.
 Engine logic in lib/strength/percentages.ts.
 Not medical advice — for peak attempts and meet planning, work with a qualified strength coach.